turkfuat/covid19-pneumonia-dataset/README.md

 # covid19-pneumonia-dataset

 This data set was created in order to use the images available in the literature in a balanced way.
+The resources used during the creation of the dataset are included in the relevant article.
 Its use is open to the public.
 However, you are kindly requested to refer to the relevant article.
 All rights in this regard are reserved by me.

 Dataset Link: https://drive.google.com/file/d/1lQhfAuCUDsTdWaB4QO4DA-iYY23dnmMe/view?usp=sharing